By Jacob Smith

 It is encouraging to see the progress that the industry is making with implementing these new features.
 It’ll be great to see services coming to market to take advantage of these new capabilities.

 Demonstrations by Dolby and Vewd featured mainstream TV models from Panasonic and Vestel, offering immersive Dolby Atmos sound using the internal speakers of the TV.
-The rendering in the TVs created a 3D sound image with height, without need for an external soundbar or home cinema system.
+The rendering in the TVs created a 3D sound image with height, without the need for an external soundbar or home cinema system.

 One novel aspect was the possibility to add streamed Dolby Atmos immersive audio to existing terrestrial linear broadcast services as a replacement for the normal stereo broadcast audio.
 As the immersive audio was streamed, it was not necessary to reconfigure the terrestrial multiplex with an extra audio bitstream.
 The immersive audio was delivered as an AC-4 bitstream via HbbTV, and synchronised with the broadcast video using the HbbTV v2 Media Synchronisation feature.
 A simple HbbTV app was used which allowed the user to substitute the broadcast stereo audio with the immersive streamed audio by pressing the blue button.